Fordi/BlockEvil/README.md

 # BlockEvil

-Greasemonkey/TamperMonkey userscript that denies certain functionality to `eval` scripts.
+Greasemonkey/TamperMonkey userscript that denies call-home functionality to `eval` scripts.

 Eval is generally used to obfuscate the intent of certain types of scripts, so that analysts must spend a considerable amount of time decoding their intent.